The Great Old Ones (Call of Cthulhu): Reception

+Nalle concluded, "All of the adventures in The Great Old Ones are of relatively high quality."

 In the June 1990 edition of Dragon (Issue #158), Jim Bambra thought that "the strength of this book comes from the variety of adventures available."
 Bambra liked the first adventure ("The Spawn") because it mixes 1920s politics with horror.
 He was less pleased with the second adventure ("Still Waters"), saying, "Once you played one spooky house, you've played them all."
 He liked the New Orleans setting of "Tell Me Have You Seen The Yellow Sign", and thought mixing gangsters with horror was well done in "One in Darkness".
 For "The Pale God", Bambra thought that anyone who had read Ramsey Campbell's short story Before the Storm "might find their enjoyment of the adventure marred as result."
 He saved his best compliments for the final adventure, "Bad Moon Rising", calling it "the star of the show.
 Like a full moon it shines brightly, and it includes some of the finest plot twists ever to appear in a shorter COC adventure."
 Bambra concluded that this book was "a useful addition to the COC range.
 The inclusion of “Bad Moon Rising” is reason enough to purchase this book.
 With the exception of “Still Waters,” the other adventures stand up well, making The Great Old Ones a good source of adventures for Keepers."